Vetri-Karthikeyan/Shopping_Cart/README.md

 This project was generated with ASP.NET WebAPI

+### node_modules

+Run `npm install` they are downloaded from the web and copied into the node_modules folder and Node.js is trained to look for them there when you import them.

 ### Build

-Run `dotnet build` to build the project.
+Run `dotnet build`- Builds a project and all of its dependencies.

 ### Run

 Run `dotnet run` to execute.
+Navigate to `https://localhost:7044` or `https://localhost:5071`.

 ### Building and Running